 In District Programs

 The school system maintains a core staff in each building to address student needs.
-Called “Pupil Personnel Services,” this support includes areas such as health, speech, special education, guidance and psychological services.
-The Pelham Schools offer comprehensive special education programs for students who require alternative instructional support, based upon a disability identified by the Committee on Special Education.
+Called “Pupil Personnel Services,” this support includes areas such as health, social-emotional wellness, speech, special education, guidance and psychological services.
+The Pelham Public Schools offer comprehensive special education programs for students who require alternative instructional support, based upon a disability identified by the Committee on Special Education.
 Our schools offer a continuum of programs including: Resource Room, Consultant Teacher, Special classes, and Inclusion classes.

 Related services currently provided within the district include speech and language therapy, psychological services, occupational therapy, and physical therapy.
 Additional related services could include Teacher of the Deaf/Hard of Hearing or Teacher of the Visually Impaired.
 These services are provided to students with disabilities in conjunction with their special education and/or general education programs.
 The related service professionals address knowledge and skills, which are not typically included in subject area curriculum.
 The goal of the district is to provide these services through district personnel, whenever practical.